omeka-s-modules/ExtractMetadata/README.md

 Extract embedded metadata from files.
 Once installed and active, this module has the following features:

-- The user can enable/diable extractors and mappers on the module configuration page.
+- When configuring the module, the user can enable/diable extractors and mappers.
-- When adding a media, the module will automatically extract metadata from the file, save the metadata alongside the media, and map metadata to resource values.
+- When adding a media, the module will automatically:
-- When editing a media or batch editing media, the user can choose to refresh the extracted metadata and/or map metadata to resource values, as well as delete the extracted metadata.
+    - Extract metadata from the file;
+    - Save the metadata alongside the media;
+    - Map metadata to resource values.
-- When editing an item or batch editing items, the user can choose to refresh extracted metadata of child media and/or map metadata to resource values, as well as delete the extracted metadata.
+- When editing a media/item or batch editing media/item, the user can choose to perform a number of actions:
+    - Refresh metadata: (re)extract metadata from files;
+    - Refresh and map metadata: (re)extract metadata from files and map metadata to resource values;
+    - Map metadata: Map extracted metadata to resource values;
+    - Delete metadata: Delete extracted metadata.

 ## Extractors:

 Extractors extract metadata from files.
-Note that extractors must be enabled on the module configuration page.This module comes with four extractors, but more can be added depending on your need.
+Note that extractors must be enabled on the module configuration page.
+This module comes with four extractors, but more can be added depending on your need.

-### ExifTool
+### exiftool

 Used to extract many types of metadata from many types of files.
 Requires the [ExifTool](https://exiftool.org/) command-line application.